 The Pacific Risk Management ‘Ohana (PRiMO) conference is the premier venue for community leaders interested in protecting Pacific Island communities from natural hazards.
-Each March, hundreds of participants gather to make connections, learn from each other, discuss ongoing initiatives, and design action plans.
+Each year, hundreds of participants gather to make connections, learn from each other, discuss ongoing initiatives, and design action plans.

 Watch the video for more information

 The diverse group of attendees includes heads of state, representatives from business, nonprofits, and environmental groups, and concerned citizens.
 Topics range from water quality to disaster management and economic sustainability.
 This diversity and collaborative focus is what makes PRiMO work.
 People and organizations must work together if communities are to become more resilient.
 The action plans must be far reaching if Pacific Island natural resources, quality of life, infrastructure, homes, economic framework, and citizen health and safety are to be preserved.
 This is a tall task that requires inhabitants of the region to work and learn together.
 PRiMO provides that opportunity.

 PRiMO conferences offer at least 25 different sessions, many led by distinguished leaders and innovators.
 Field trips and preconference training sessions provide opportunities to increase professional skills and gain firsthand knowledge about active hazard-reduction activities.
 Participants return to their organizations with new skills, information, ideas, contacts, partners, and perspectives.
 They leave better equipped to find the creative solutions today's coastal hazard challenges require.

 Each conference has a community resilience-focused theme.
 Attendees are encouraged to submit an abstract, for it is through sharing with one another that we all become stronger!Back to Top